benjaminhoffman/gatsby-plugin-segment-js/README.md

       // This plugin will still attempt to intelligently prevent duplicate page() calls.
       //
       // Default: true
-      trackImmediately: true,
+      trackPageImmediately: true,

       // Boolean indicating whether to perform any page() calls during Client-side routing updates.
       //
-      // You might want to disable `trackImmediately` if you *only* want page() calls to occur upon
+      // You might want to disable `trackPageImmediately` if you *only* want page() calls to occur upon
       // Client-side routing updates.
       //
       // This plugin will still attempt to intelligently prevent duplicate page() calls.